JFab00/JFab00/README.md

 - 👋 Hi, I’m @JFab00
-- 👀 I’m interested in Manga, Gaming and Programming obvs
+- 👀 I’m interested in Manga, Gaming, Drwaing and Programming obvs
-- 🌱 I’m currently learning Vue.js and Python
+- 🌱 I’m currently learning too many things

 <!---
 JFab00/JFab00 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.